jjwithanr/obsidian_bible_study/docs/Old Testament/Proverbs/Proverbs27.md

 #### v.14
 >If a man loudly blesses his neighbor early in the morning, it will be taken as a curse.

 How, when, and why we say is important.
-On the surface this erse appears to be describing someone who comes in early and loud with a blessing or greeting; such a one is considered a nuisance ("it will be taken as a curse").
+On the surface this verse appears to be describing someone who comes in early and loud with a blessing or greeting; such a one is considered a nuisance ("it will be taken as a curse").
 #allenpross

 #### v.18
 >He who tends a fig tree will eat its fruit, and he who looks after his master will be honored.

 See also [[Galatians6#v 7-8]].

+#### v.19
+>As water reflects a face, so a man's heart reflects the man.

+#### v.20
+>Death and Destruction are never satisfied, and neither are the eyes of man.

+#### v.21
+>The crucible for silver and the furnace for gold, but man is tested by the praise he receives.

 #### v.22
 >Though you grind a fool in a mortar, grinding him like grain with a pestle, you will not remove his folly from him.